ExpressVPN, NordVPN & Surfshark Not Working with BBC iPlayer? Here's Why—And What Actually Works

 Tried ExpressVPN for BBC iPlayer?
 Blocked.
 Switched to NordVPN?
 Same story.
 Even Surfshark won't work.

-If you are trying to watch BBC iPlayer abroad and finding that ExpressVPN, NordVPN or Surfshark no longer work, you are not alone.
-This is one of the most common frustrations people experience when attempting to stream UK TV outside the UK.
+If you're trying to watch BBC iPlayer abroad and ExpressVPN, NordVPN or Surfshark have stopped working, you're not alone.
+It's one of the most common complaints we hear from people streaming UK TV outside the UK.

-In many cases, these VPN apps may have worked in the past, only to suddenly stop without warning.
-Error messages appear, streams refuse to play, or BBC iPlayer simply redirects you back to the homepage.
+Often these apps worked fine in the past, then stopped without warning.
+Error messages appear, streams refuse to play, or BBC iPlayer just bounces you back to the homepage.

 This article explains why this happens, why it is becoming more common, and what actually works if you want reliable access to BBC iPlayer abroad.